ksnyder2452/cast/README.md

    * Demo Postman Collection.
 Used to demonstrate connecting to the REST Service
 * Playwright Demo.
 Modification of the Playwright Tutorial to include hooks into the CAST framework.
 See [Playwright .Net demo](https://playwright.dev/dotnet/docs/intro) for the original source code
 * Playwright Java Demo.
 Modification of the Playwright Tutorial to include hooks into the CAST framework.
 See [Playwright Java demo](https://playwright.dev/java/docs/api/) for the original source code
+* Helper Apps.
+Used to help setup and configure a local CAST environment

 # Configure and run the CAST Server (on a hosted environment)